joesixpack/stakewars-III-challenges/11/README.md

 A PRACTICAL PROPOSAL FOR STAKING FARM V2

 Current liquidity mining incentives kickstarted by Compound during the DeFi Summer of 2020 suffer from a short-term incentivization of "liquidity locusts" -- temporary "farmers" that just rape farms and jump ship when the proverbial well runs dry.
 There is no long-term loyalty or agency to the platform.
-Here's several practical solutions to make the APY rewards sustainable (inclusive of the platform token, as well as non-platform tokens listed on the platform in some special cases):
+Below are several practical solutions to make the APY rewards sustainable (inclusive of the platform token, as well as non-platform tokens listed on the platform in some special cases):

 Platform-Owned Liquidity